cloudnative-pg/cloudnative-pg.github.io/content/blog/migrations-with-atlas-and-cloudnativepg/index.md

 [CloudNativePG quickstart](https://cloudnative-pg.io/documentation/current/quickstart/).

-Whether you follow the quickstart or you already had a CloudNativePG/Postgres cluster up and running, let's assume your CloudNativePG cluster is called `cluster-example`.
+Whether you follow the quickstart or you already had a CloudNativePG/Postgres cluster up and running, we'll assume for the rest of this post that your CloudNativePG cluster is called `cluster-example`.

 ## Step 1: install the Atlas operator